Skip to content

 Number Of Shards 5 Number of shards to distribute the index evenly across all data nodes.
 Keep the size of each shard between 10-50 GB.

 Number of Replicas 1 Number of replicas for OpenSearch Index.
 Each replica is a full copy of an index.
+If the OpenSearch option is set to Domain with standby, you need to configure it to 2.

 Age to Warm Storage <Optional> The age required to move the index into warm storage (e.g. 7d).
 Index age is the time between its creation and the present.
 Supported units are d (days) and h (hours).
 This is only effective when warm storage is enabled in OpenSearch.